API Key Generation¶

 Example: Create .panrc File Using Shell Output Redirection¶

-Shell output redirection can be used to create your .panrc
+Shell output redirection can be used to create your .panrc file.

 $ panxapi.py -t xapilab -h 10.30.11.101 -l admin -k >> ~/.panrc